openid/fapi/fapi-grant-management.md

 If the client is not authorized to perform a call, the authorization server responds with an HTTP status code 403.

-If the request lacks a valid access token, the authorization server responds with Han TTP status code 401 and an `invalid_token` error code.
+If the request lacks a valid access token, the authorization server responds with an HTTP status code 401 and an `invalid_token` error code.

 # Metadata